-Celiac disease is a serious condition that can cause a host of negative symptoms, including digestive issues and nutritional deficiencies.
+Celiac disease is an autoimmune disorder that can cause numerous symptoms, ranging from digestive concerns to fatigue, skin issues, and nutritional deficiencies.

-These are the 9 most common signs and symptoms of celiac disease.
+Here are the 9 of the most common signs and symptoms of celiac disease.

 Loose, watery stool is one of the first symptoms that many people experience before being diagnosed with celiac disease.

-Summary Diarrhea is one of the most common symptoms of celiac disease.
-Treatment can reduce and resolve diarrhea within a few days to a few weeks.
+Diarrhea is one of the most common symptoms of celiac disease.
+Following a gluten-free diet can effectively reduce and resolve diarrhea.

 Bloating is another common symptom that people with celiac disease experience.